-Cash and cash equivalents are carried at amortized cost in the consolidated statement of financial position.
+Cash and cash equivalents are carried at amortised cost in the consolidated statement of financial position.

-(I) Trading assets and liabilities
+(l) Trading Assets and Liabilities

 Trading assets are those assets and liabilities that the Group acquires or incurs principally for the purpose of selling or repurchasing in the near term, or holds as part of a portfolio that is managed together for short-term profit or position taking.